-Thus we intensified our investment in bringing religious leaders to see beyond their denominational horizons, end inter-religious conflict, and work together based upon universally shared, God-centered values.
+Thus we intensified our investment in bringing religious leaders to see beyond their denominational horizons, end interreligious conflict, and work together based upon universally shared, God-centered values.
 These are the same absolute values around which we called scientists, media professionals and political leaders to work.
-Healthy societies of all races, nations and religions arise on the foundation of the love of God between husband and wife, parents and children.
-This love of God in the family is the source of absolute values, and they are universally shared and taught by all religions.
+Healthy societies of all races, nations and religions arise on the foundation of morality and ethics, which in turn arise on the foundation of the love of God between husband and wife, parents and children.
+This love of God in the family is the source of absolute values, values that are universally shared and taught by all religions.
 We inspired faith leaders to work together and teach these universally shared values.
 We actually have invested more of our movement's resources on this than on the growth of our church.

-Our visions brought together religious leaders and government leaders, centered around a common purpose of peace and true freedom.
-Renowned people from all walks of life who empathized with our objectives became "ambassadors for peace" through the work of the Federation for World Peace and the Inter-religious Federation for World Peace.
-Starting in 2001, the activities of these peace ambassadors quickly spread throughout the world.
-Inspired by the vision, peace ambassadors in 160 countries are putting down roots of true peace through project work in a broad range of fields.
+Our vision brought together religious leaders and government leaders, centered around a common purpose of peace and true freedom.
+Renowned people from all walks of life who empathized with our objectives became "ambassadors for peace" through the work of the Federation for World Peace and the Interreligious Federation for World Peace.
+Starting in 2001, in Korea, the activities of these peace ambassadors quickly spread throughout the world.
+Inspired by this vision, peace ambassadors in 160 countries are putting down roots of true peace through project work in a broad range of fields.
 Where there are disputes, where poverty hinders education, where there is religious intolerance, where people lack sufficient medical care, peace ambassadors alleviate their pain and help them improve their lives.

-Then at New York City's Lincoln Center on September 12, 2005, we inaugurated an umbrella organization, the Universal Peace Federation (UPF).
+Then, at New York City's Lincoln Center on September 12, 2005, we inaugurated an umbrella organization, the Universal Peace Federation (UPF).
 Following that event, my husband and I embarked upon a tour of 120 nations to meet ambassadors for peace and establish UPF national chapters.
 UPF brings together people and organizations across the world through programs supporting the realization of a world of genuine peace.

-The Universal Peace Federation is now an NGO in General Consultative Status with the United Nations Economic and Social Council (ECOSOC), where its representatives work with like-minded peace-loving global citizens.
+The Universal Peace Federation is now an NGO in General Consultative Status with the United Nations Economic and Social Council (ECOSOC), where its representatives work with like-minded, peace-loving global citizens.